a template for a course: toward an anti-racist architecture [2020]

 During our final meeting of the course, we committed to spend the summer reading, learning, and exploring possible formats for activating this question.
 The collaborative syllabus that we present here is one possible format in which we can begin to integrate an anti-racist approach into an MArch curriculum.
 After a series of conversations with the Pidgin editorial team, we have decided to present it exactly as that: a record of an ongoing conversation that continues to transform in a live document.
 We designed the syllabus as a proposal for a new course pairing: each year the students of the PhD pedagogy course would design and lead a subsequent MArch seminar course, with the stated purpose of interrogating the essentialisms of the discipline.
 The upcoming panel is another possible format, one which can connect our efforts at UCLA to a broader audience.
 As part of the public programming for the Department of Architecture and Urban Design, we designed the panel as a way to bring together professionals and scholars in different fields of design practice, asking how they have transformed their practice into moments of self-criticality and an equitable future for design.* Regardless of the format, our project is not to produce answers but to ask questions.
 Reading groups, syllabi, and panels are just a small part of the process of dismantling structural racism in the university, our disciplines, and our communities.
 But, the questions that arise would nevertheless set an important foundation for aspiring practitioners and scholars undertaking this critical task.

-*The Department of Architecture and Urban Design at UCLA is pleased to host a panel, entitled Toward an Anti-Racist Architecture, to be held on January 23, 2021, at 9:00am PST via Zoom.
+*The UCLA Department of Architecture and Urban Design hosted a panel, entitled Toward an Anti-Racist Architecture, on January 23, 2021, from 9:00am to 12:00pm PST via Zoom.